oscarsergeant/drupal-project/README.md

 ### Other modifications

-"tmp" folder is added into $dir array in `scripts/composer/ScriptHandler.php` file.
+- "tmp" folder is added into $dir array in `scripts/composer/ScriptHandler.php` file.
+- to accept patches from dependencies `"enable-patching": true` was added to `extra` section (source: [composer-patches](https://github.com/cweagans/composer-patches#allowing-patches-to-be-applied-from-dependencies))

 ### PHP version
 This template by default requires at least PHP 7